OIT HelpDesk - Knowledge Base

 How can I reduce or manage my mailbox size?

 - Delete what you don't need to save.
 While this is a very simple point, it is extremely helpful in keeping your mailbox size down to delete what you don't need.

 - Delete your JUNK folder items.
 Most of the mail in this folder is SPAM.
 Review the subjects and sources of e-mail in this folder occasionally and delete all of the email that is not needed.
 If there is something in this folder that you want to keep, move it into another folder.

 - Empty your DELETED folder items.
 Items in the DELETED items folder count against your quota.
 Keep in mind that even after you delete from the DELETED folder, Exchange automatically keeps deleted files for seven days so you can recover those files for up to seven days.

 - Enable the "Empty Deleted Items upon Exit" Feature.
-In Outlook 2010, go to the File tab, Options, Advanced, Outlook start and exit, check the box "Empty Deleted Items folders when exiting Outlook.”
+In Outlook for Windows, go to the File tab, Options, Advanced, Outlook start and exit, check the box "Empty Deleted Items folders when exiting Outlook.”
 This will empty your deleted items folder every time you exit the Outlook Client.

 - Don't save emails with large attachments.
 If you receive a message with a large attachment, save the attachment to your hard disk and delete it.
 Attachments often take up a large amount of space and can cause you mailbox to go over quota.